-This 3 day, 2 night program covers all the material of our Level 1 avvy course from the cozy confines of either the Aladdin’s Lamp (situated atop Molas Pass at almost 11,000 feet) – and new for 13/14 - The Mountain Belle, or the Artist’s Cabin (both situated in the Red Mountain Pass area with impeccable access to backcountry skiing terrain).
+This 3 day, 2 night program covers all the material of our Level 1 avvy course from the cozy confines of either the Aladdin’s Lamp (situated atop Molas Pass at almost 11,000 feet) – and for the 14/15 season - The Mountain Belle, or the Artist’s Cabin (both situated in the Red Mountain Pass area with impeccable access to backcountry skiing terrain).

 With skiing right out the door it’s tough to beat access for our field sessions and the evenings at the hut provide additional opportunities for students to cover essential course material with our instructors.
 This is a can’t miss course that also features a smaller class size of 7 students maximum!
 Want to squeeze in some additional backcountry skiing and more in-depth touring and decision making skills?
 Then make it a Professional Level 1!

 The SJMG Difference